alexchoi0/etl-router/crates/conveyor-operator/README.md

 ## Overview

 The operator watches Custom Resource Definitions (CRDs) and reconciles them with the actual cluster state.
-It manages the lifecycle of router clusters, pipelines, and ETL services.
+It manages the lifecycle of router clusters, pipelines, and data pipeline services.

 ## Custom Resources